Back to home

 How Agentique works

 Agentique is a free sharing hub for AI-agent resources.
-It helps users discover, inspect, upload, scan, download, and discuss reusable agents, skills, workflows, bundles, and examples while keeping safety status and platform boundaries visible.
+It helps users discover, inspect, upload, review, download, and discuss reusable resource profiles, external services, skills, workflow templates, downloadable packages, bundles, and examples while keeping review status and product boundaries visible.

 The user path is inspectable end to end.

-Each step is designed around reuse decisions: what the resource is, who published it, what it can touch, what the scanner saw, and what the user should confirm before adoption.
+Each step is designed around reuse decisions: what the resource is, who published it, what it can touch, what review notes are available, which handoff is available, and what the user should confirm before adoption.

 Browse and search

-Start from the public catalog, filter by task fit, resource type, verification status, capability tags, scan signals, and community feedback.
+Start from the public catalog, then compare task fit, resource type, review status, compatibility, source and package notes, freshness, warnings, and community feedback.

 Inspect before reuse